tovaperlman/ITU_Project/itu-project/docs/datagat.md

     }
 </div>

+### Data Gathering Pipeline

+We are still working on the data gathering pipeline workflow...

+1. OpencellData

+2. PopulationData

+3. SatelliteData

+4. FacebookData

+5. SpeedtestData

 ## Training Data Dictionary

 Show a table of each of the predictor in the training set and what their definitions are: